mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 after reducing the other roles.

-Reduced gunnery staff operate multiple weapons in batteries which are managed by capital ships’ considerably larger and more extensive computer networks.
+Reduced gunnery staff operate multiple weapons in batteries which are managed by capital ships' considerably larger and more extensive computer networks.